mmyang123/Visualization-Website-Project/README.md

 ## **Instructions**

- 1. Open your terminal program and clone this *Visualization-Website-Project* repository.
+ 1. Create a new repository project called *Visualization-Website-Project 3*.

+ 2. Clone the new repository to your computer's desktop then add your notebook files, Data file and your Flask app to the repo.

+ 3. Push the above changes to GitHub.

- 2. Once cloned, open a GitBash (Window) or Terminal (Mac) to open the *Visualization-Website-Project* folder, and type source *PythonData38* and use 'Jupyter Notebook' and hit Enter. to perform the ELT, and Pandas to load and converted DataFrame to Database.
+ 4. Open a GitBash (Window) or Terminal (Mac) to the *Visualization-Website-Project 3* repo, and activate *PythonData38* and type 'Jupyter Notebook' and hit Enter. to perform the ETL, and Pandas to load and converted DataFrame to Database.

  3. Once step two has completed, open PgAdmin to access PostgreSQL.
 Create a database called *AlcoholUnemployment_db*.